jdevfullstack/PureBasic-Scrabble/README.md

 When playing, better play this with a dictionary,
-I intentionally not included any standard dictionary so that learners/students will be engaged in playing this game, doing some manual researches for those words.
+I intentionally did not include any standard dictionary so that learners/students will be engaged in playing this game, doing some manual researches for those words.